Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 This simplified the two op-codes and gave me a new problem to solve before starting on the debugger; program flow control between the class and the host program.

 I enumerated the two states the program could be in, `State.Running` and `State.Halted`.
-Then tweaked the `Dispatcher()` and `Run()` methods appropriatly.
+Then tweaked the `Dispatcher()` and `Run()` methods appropriately.
 This replaced the global variable that was controlling the run loop.

 It turned out I needed one more state, `State.Paused_For_Input`, so I could tell if the program is stopped because it's done, or stopped because its input buffer is empty.